usnistgov/O-RAN-Testbed-Automation/README.md

 ## Software Versioning

-For stability of the software dependencies, all `git clone` commands are first routed through `commit_hashes.json` to get the branch/commit hash of each dependency.
-This file can be updated with the latest hashes by running `./Additional_Scripts/update_commit_hashes.sh`.
+For stability of software dependencies, all `git clone` calls are first routed through `commit_hashes.json` to get the branch/commit hash to use for each repository git clone.
+This file can be updated manually, or by running `./Additional_Scripts/update_commit_hashes.sh` to fetch the latest commit hashes.
 For information about the automation tool versions, please see the releases page [[2]][gh-ota].

+## Alternative Testbeds

+As an alternative, the testbed by OpenAirInterface can be installed from the `OpenAirInterface_Testbed` directory.
+This installs the 5G Core Network by Open5GS, gNodeB by OpenAirInterface, 5G UE by OpenAirInterface, and FlexRIC by Mosaic5G.
+For more information, please visit the README.md documents within the respective directories.

 ## Contact Information